uci-cv-genelab-bps-mouse-template/data-utils-boto3/README.md

-# Getting Started: Downloading Data from the Cloud & PyTorch Custom Datasets, Transforms, and DataLoader
+# Getting Started: Downloading Data from the Cloud
 ## Firstname Lastname
 TODO - Update your name in this readme